The Fate of Empires

 Conclusion

 Pasha’s framework of collapsing empires may not apply in today’s global era, but it’s still a good introduction to peculiar patterns in history.
-The world today is a mighty complex machine held together by the Bretton Woods System and MAD doctrine (Mutually Assured Destruction).
+The world today is a mighty complex machine held together by the legacy of the Bretton Woods System and MAD doctrine (Mutually Assured Destruction).

 The present writer is exploring the facts, not trying to prove anything.
 The Fate of Empires, Page 2